-F. Identification Cards
+G. Identification Cards

-The Tribal Gaming Agency shall require all Gaming Employees to carry on their person at all times identification cards issued by the Tribal Gaming Agency which include the Gaming Employee's photo, first name, an identification number unique to the Individual's tribal license, a Tribal seal or signature, and a date of expiration.
-The Tribal Gaming Agency will determine which Gaming Employees are not required to visibly display their identification card and will identify those employees to the State Gaming Agency upon request.
+The Tribal Gaming Agency shall require all Gaming Employees to carry on their person at all times identification cards issued by the Tribal Gaming Agency which include the Gaming Employee's photo, first name, an identification number unique to the individual's tribal license, a Tribal seal or signature, and a date of expiration.

 VI.
-LICENSING, CERTIFICATION, ELIGIBILITY, AND REGISTRATION PROCEDURES
+TRIBAL LICENSING AND STATE REGISTRATION